The Woolwich Equitable Building Society was founded in 1847 in the office of local solicitor, Frederick Pearce, at 145 Powis Street.

 In 1989, the Woolwich moved to its newly-built corporate headquarters in Bexleyheath.
 The former head office, Equitable House, became one of three administration centres.
 A year later, the word 'Equitable' was dropped from the name of the company, making it simply the Woolwich Building Society.
 In 1991, it offered a current account, and also joined forces with Sun Alliance to form Woolwich Life.
 The following year, it took over the Town and Country Building Society.

 In 1993, thanks to a substantial investment in improving service levels across the network, the Woolwich became the first major financial institution to receive an Investor in People award.
 Branches were redesigned and staff were moved out from behind glass screens in order to provide a more personal service to customers.
 This modernisation process culminated with the Woolwich's conversion to a PLC in 1997.
 Three years later, attracted by the prospect of a ready-made mortgage business, Barclays PLC paid £5.4 billion for the Woolwich.

 To a great extent, the Woolwich continued to operate as a separate entity within Barclays and the process of amalgamation was quite gradual.
+For a number of years, the Woolwich brand was used for all mortgages provided by Barclays.
 However, in 2007, Woolwich branches disappeared from British high streets as they were either closed (and their business transferred to the local Barclays branch), or transformed in to Barclays branches.
-The Woolwich name, however, lived on as Barclays mortgage business.